Coopers Plains, Queensland: Education

-Coopers Plains State School is a government primary (Prep-6) school for boys and girls at 61 Orange Grove Road (27.5675°S 153.0388°E).
+Coopers Plains State School is a government primary (Prep–6) school for boys and girls at 61 Orange Grove Road (27.5675°S 153.0388°E).
 In 2017, the school had an enrolment of 184 students with 18 teachers (13 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

+There are no secondary schools in Coopers Plains.
+The nearest government secondary school is Sunnybank State High School in neighbouring Sunnybank to the south-east.

 Facilities

 The Health and Food Sciences Precinct (HFSP), at the Queensland Health Forensic and Scientific Services (QHFSS) campus, was opened in 2010, and would include the Queensland Centre for Emerging Infectious Diseases (QCEID).
 The precinct is a research facility for the Queensland Department of Agriculture, Fisheries and Forestry, CSIRO, and Queensland University through the Queensland Alliance for Agriculture and Food Innovation (QAAFI).

 Amenities

 The Brisbane City Council operate a public library at 107 Orange Grove Road.

 St Davids Coopers Plains Uniting Church is at 68 Orange Grove Road (north-west corner with Rookwood Avenue, 27.5666°S 153.0386°E), the site of the former St David's Coopers Plains Presbyterian Church.